vdbrink/vdbrink.github.io/desk/desk_setup_hardware.md

 I'm looking for a docking station that can connect my (work/private) laptop to the monitor and other peripherals with a single cable.

-It must also match minimal these requirements:
+It must also meet at least these requirements:
 * Main Monitor 49" 5K @ 180Hz
 * Future Second monitor 4K @ 60Hz
 * Power supply of 60W+ to charge the laptop
 * Cabled network connection
 * Connect USB peripherals
-* Wake up MacBook
+* Wake up the MacBook

 <p></p>
-I found the ultimate one, the CalDigit TS5, it's only very expensive.
+I found the ultimate one, the CalDigit TS5, but it's very expensive.
+Is it worth it?

 <a href="images/caldigit_ts5_docking_station.jpg">
 <img src="images/caldigit_ts5_docking_station.jpg" alt="CalDigit TS5 docking station" width="150px" />